Camden Road railway station: Services

 There is now no normal passenger service on the line from Camden Road to Willesden Junction Low Level via Queens Park, though the route can be (and is) used if the line via Hampstead Heath is blocked for any reason.

 In addition to the frequent local passenger service, the station is a busy location for freight traffic due to its proximity to the junctions linking the North London line to both the West Coast Main Line at Camden Junction (via the now closed station at Primrose Hill) and the East Coast Main Line at Copenhagen Junction.
 The former is particularly well used by container trains from the deep water ports at Felixstowe and Tilbury to various terminals in the Midlands and North West of England; it also carried a passenger service (between Watford Junction and Broad Street/Liverpool Street) until 1992.

 Connections

 London Buses routes 29, 46, 253 and 274 and night routes N29, N253 and N279 serve the station.

 There is also an official out of station interchange with Northern Line services at the nearby Camden Town underground station.

-Future

 Camden Highline

-In the future there may be a walking connection to and from King's Cross.
-The Camden Highline is a proposed public park and garden walk transforming a disused section of the North London Line between the two stations.
+In the future there may be a walking connection to and from King's Cross station.
+The Camden Highline is a proposed public park and garden walk transforming a disused section of the North London line between the two stations.